musabeytekin/RestAPI/README.md

 # RestAPI

-example outputs are in "outputs directory"
+example outputs are in "outputs" directory